TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Related Work

 \section{Related Work}

-This section reviews the literature and previous work related to our study in three main areas: Extended Reality in digital design and fabrication, in-situ tools and interfaces, and systems tailored for novice users.
+This section reviews the literature in three main areas: Extended reality (XR) in digital design and fabrication, in-situ tools and interfaces, and systems tailored for novice users.
+We provide a comparative overview of existing AR-based CAD systems, highlighting our system's unique capabilities as summarized in \autoref{tab:relatedWorkComparison}.